-Call: Enhancing the European R&I system Specific conditions 8 Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 2.00 and 4.00 million would allow these outcomes to be addressed appropriately.
+contribution per project 2.00 and 4.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 30.00 million.
 Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: Applications must be submitted by a consortium including participation, as beneficiaries, of at least three independent legal entities: Each established in a different Member State or Associated Country; and two of which are established in a Member State.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Herizan Europe Programme, the Eremework Programme for under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) .

-Expected Outcome: This topic will deliver on the impact of "Improved research careers and mobility, based on the European framework for research careers, fostering knowledge flows and career interoperability across sectors and countries".
-Project results are expected to contribute to the following outcomes:
+Expected Outcome: Proposals will deliver on the impact of "Improved research careers and mobility, based on the European framework for research careers, fostering knowledge flows and career interoperability across sectors and countries" Project results are expected to contribute to the following outcomes:

-- Creation of talent ecosystems, as environments where cross-sectoral public and private organisations cooperate closely, fostering among others the employability, skills, career development, mobility, career interoperability, and well-being of researchers and other R&I staff; - All participating organisations have implemented organisational changes to mainstream the principles of the European framework for research careers and of the European Charter for Researchers, resulting in researchers benefitting from attractive working and employment conditions and diversified career development opportunities, with spillover effects on other R&I staff; - Well-connected talent ecosystems through regular cooperation between different projects established under this topic and other ongoing actions85;
+- Creation of talent ecosystems, as integrated networks where cross-sectoral public and private organisations have established close and coordinated cooperation, fostering among others the employability, skills, career development, mobility, career interoperability, and well-being of researchers and other R&I staff; - All participating organisations have implemented organisational changes to mainstream the principles of the European framework for research careers and of the European Charter for Researchers, resulting in researchers benefitting from attractive working and employment conditions and diversified career development opportunities, with spillover effects on other R&I staff;